 - Cardiac imaging can be considered to assess current cardiac function.

-Recommend obtaining first imaging by age 5 or earlier with any exam concern for scoliosis.
-Repeat imaging every 1-2 years for surveillance, more frequently with concerns or progression.
+Recommend obtaining standing PA and lateral x-rays of the spine by age 5 or earlier with any exam concern for scoliosis.
+Repeat imaging should occur every 1-2 years for surveillance, and more frequently if there are concerns for progression.
 Refer to Orthopedic Surgery once curve reaches 20-30 degrees or with any rapid progression.

-Respiratory: Pulmonary function tests (PFTs), use of any assistive devices (cough assist, intermittent positive pressure breathing devices (CPAP or BiPAP), or non-invasive ventilation assists or tracheostomy and ventilator use).
+Respiratory: pulmonary function tests (PFTs), use of any assistive devices (cough assist, intermittent positive pressure breathing devices (CPAP or BiPAP), non-invasive ventilation assists, or tracheostomy and ventilator use).

 Cardiac: determined by underlying diagnosis, for example patients with a muscular dystrophy may benefit from a Holter monitor or preoperative intracavitary recording.